 - To chat to and qualify sales leads, select ‘text’ as your response type.

 Next, configure our bot, Operator, to automatically qualify your leads.
 It only takes a minute.
-Start by clicking ‘Edit the data Operator collects.’
+Start by clicking ‘See the Operator qualification skill.’

 Then, select ‘Qualification’ and choose up to 3 pieces of data you’d like to collect about your leads.
 You can either choose from the default data we’ve set up for you or add your own data for Operator to collect.